 Please see the feed below for updates from the Racial Justice Working Group, which remains committed to helping build an anti-racist department.
-Members include five full-time faculty, two students, and two alums.

 Following the murders of George Floyd and Breonna Taylor this spring (and countless other Black Americans before and since), and the larger national reckoning with anti-Black racism in the United States that began to unfold over the summer, a group of students in our department put their concerns about our practices, our culture, and our pedagogy into writing, in August.
 The letter, which echoed and anticipated the concerns of many students, faculty, and alums, asked the department to commit to anti-racism, and raised important questions about hiring, recruitment, classroom dynamics, and pedagogy.
 In the context of the global Movement for Black Lives, student concerns, and with the advice of other faculty in leadership roles in the department, department chair Prof. Joseph Viteritti convened a Racial Justice Working Group, chaired by Prof. John Chin, in September.
 This group, which currently includes five faculty, two students, and two alums, has met nine times to set an agenda to address community concerns.

 The working group’s first actions were a survey and a town hall, held on November 20, on the topic of “What Does an Anti-Racist Department Look Like?”
 The goal was to open up the conversation initiated by the students over the summer, and to hear the concerns of the entire community.
 Approximately 85 people attended the November event: students, faculty, alums, and staff.
 The dialog reaffirmed the concerns expressed in the summertime letter.
 It was gratifying to see so many of our community participate, and to have the chance to broaden our understanding of the issues at stake.
 The event made clear the depth and breadth of challenges in the department.